Wine or Beer? Is It Safe To Drink During Pregnancy?

-Every woman is different.
 While you may have a drink and have a blood alcohol level well below the legal limit, your friend may have a sky-high limit after consuming the same amount.
 Why?
-Because size, body-type, fat tissue and even the levels of enzymes that break alcohol down differ from woman to woman.
+Because the size, body type, fat tissue, and even the levels of enzymes that break alcohol down differ from woman to woman.
 There is no way to come up with a one-size-fits-all rule, and we always err on the side of safety when it comes to pregnant women and their babies.

-Alcohol affects brain cells.
 While opinions differ on how light to moderate alcohol consumption may or may not affect a baby in utero, we do know that alcohol has a detrimental impact on brain cells.
-These effects are determined by a variety of factors, including the length of time the brain has been exposed to alcohol.
+These effects are determined by various factors, including the length of time the brain has been exposed to alcohol.
 The longer the brain has been influenced by alcohol, the more likely one is to develop alcohol-related brain damage.
-Exposing your baby’s brain to alcohol now, keeping in mind that neurological development continues from conception to beyond birth, could contribute to problems down the road.
+Exposing your baby’s brain to alcohol now, considering that neurological development continues from conception to beyond birth, could contribute to problems down the road.

-The reality is that whether or not you have that glass of wine or beer while pregnant is a completely personal decision.
+The reality is that whether or not you have that glass of wine or beer while pregnant is an entirely personal decision.
 However, we recommend opting out for the brief nine-month period (We know; it doesn’t always seem all that brief – but, in the big picture, it is!) that your baby is developing and at the mercy of your diet and lifestyle choices.